Privacy, Data Security, and Data Breaches

 The law surrounding privacy and freedom of information is just now beginning to catch up to the technology.
 Business owners, service providers, and government officials are having to balance the exciting opportunities that metadata collection and cloud accessibility provide with the responsibility to protect the privacy of individual businesses and citizens.
 Brooks Pierce has eagerly jumped into this ever-changing area of law.
 Our attorneys are heavily sought-after thought leaders and speakers on data privacy, privacy breaches, and new technologies.

 Providing cutting-edge counsel.
-Our attorneys remaining on the leading edge of privacy regulations.
+Our attorneys remain on the leading edge of privacy regulations.
 We counsel executives and businesses in a wide variety of industries on developing privacy policies, staying compliant to state and federal regulations, and consumer protections.
 Some of the industries we counsel include:

 - IT – advice regarding the growth of technology, network privacy and security